pactumjs/pactum/docs/component-testing.md

 ## Multiple Interactions

 In real-life scenarios, a single service might be dependent upon *n* number of services.
-You can use `useMockInteraction` method multiple times to add multiple interactions.
+You can use `useInteraction` method multiple times to add multiple interactions.

 * All the interactions are auto removed.
 * Test will fail, if any one of the interaction is not exercised.